ray-project/kuberay/docs/guidance/prometheus-grafana.md

 ```
 * Alerting rules are configured in the same way as recording rules.

-* The example alerting rule above is one of rules defined in [prometheusRules.yaml](../../config/prometheus/rules/prometheusRules.yaml), and it is created by **install.sh**, Hence, Hence, no need to create anything here.
+* The alerting rule above is one of rules defined in [prometheusRules.yaml](../../config/prometheus/rules/prometheusRules.yaml), and it is created by **install.sh**, Hence, no need to create anything here.

 ## Step 9: Access Prometheus Web UI
 ```sh